Vessel monitoring system: Namibia

 The fisheries in Namibia are among the largest in Africa, with some of the most sophisticated MCS systems.

 VMS is fully operational and has been implemented across many fishing fleets.
 Following an EU funded MCS program for the SADC region, Namibia has facilities to integrate its VMS data with that of other SADC partners so that information can be shared regarding vessels that operate across the border in another SADC states waters.
 Similarly, Namibia can receive VMS information from its SADC partners when a vessel from another SADC state enters its waters.

 The observer program has been effective.
 Nevertheless, it may be appropriate, initially for the orange roughy fishery.

 Nauru

-All foreign vessels licensed to fish or support fishing operations in Nauru waters are required to use an Automatic Location Communicator compatible and registered with the Regional Vessel Monitoring Systems serving the Pacific Islands Forum Fisheries Agency and the Western and Central Pacific Fisheries Commission.
+All foreign vessels licensed to fish or support fishing operations in Nauru waters are required to use an Automatic Location Communicator compatible and registered with the Regional Vessel Monitoring Systems serving the Pacific Islands Forum Fisheries Agency (FFA) and the Western and Central Pacific Fisheries Commission (WCPFC).
+Both Regional fisheries management organisations (RFMOs) are using the Vessel Monitoring System from Trackwell.
 Nauru has VMS data-sharing agreements with several other FFA member countries.
 A list of vessels licensed to fish in Nauru fisheries waters is uploaded daily to the FFA website.